'10 days. He was supposed to be gone for 10 days. Not forever'

 "The first call was from 10.30 at night until 6am," Kathleen said.

-During those calls, they covered it all, from Conor's toddlerhood on Capitol Hill to his DC high school days.
+During those calls, they covered it all, from Conor's childhood on Capitol Hill to his DC high school days.

 She learned about the sign language he picked up hanging out with his mom, Susan Flanigan, during some of her 26 years working at Gallaudet University, the French he spoke during his summers in a village in Burgundy, his drumming, his recipe for the perfect blueberry pancake.

-Kathleen was restless back home in her small North Carolina hometown, where she was working at a bakery after graduating from Loyola University in Baltimore with a psychology degree.
+Kathleen was restless in her small North Carolina hometown, where she was working at a bakery after graduating from Loyola University in Baltimore with a psychology degree.

 She had studied military mental health systems, worked for the ROTC department in college and had family in the Navy.
 It wasn't a surprise she'd be attracted to a military man.